Ace Attorney Investigations: Miles Edgeworth: Plot

-The game's second case, "Turnabout Airlines", takes place in the present, and has Edgeworth becoming involved with the smuggling ring during a trip aboard an airliner.
-Ackbey Hicks, an Interpol agent investigating the smuggling, is murdered during the trip, and Edgeworth and a flight attendant become the main suspects.
-Another prosecutor and Edgeworth's adoptive younger sister, Franziska von Karma, works with Interpol to expose the smuggling ring; she and Edgeworth discover the murderer to be another flight attendant, Cammy Meele, who is working with the smuggling ring.
-In the third case, "The Kidnapped Turnabout", Edgeworth is called by Ernest Amano, whose son Lance has been kidnapped and is held at an amusement park.
-While attempting to exchange the ransom money, Edgeworth is also kidnapped, but is freed by Kay, who calls herself the true Yatagarasu.
-They release Lance, and find the dead body of Oliver Deacon, who Lance identifies as one of the kidnappers.
+Seven years later, while Edgeworth is traveling on an airliner, an Interpol agent investigating the smuggling ring is murdered during the trip.
+Upon landing, Prosecutor Franziska von Karma arrives and explains that she is working with Interpol to expose the smuggling ring; she and Edgeworth discover the murderer to be flight attendant Cammy Meele, who is working with the smuggling ring.
+After landing, Edgeworth is contacted by businessman Ernest Amano, whose son Lance has been kidnapped and is being held for ransom.
+Edgeworth reunites with Kay, who calls herself the Yatagarasu.
+They discover the body of Amano family butler Oliver Deacon, and find Lance who identifies Deacon as one of his kidnappers.
 As Edgeworth investigates the mystery, he meets Interpol agents Shi-Long Lang and Shih-na, who believe that Amano's business group is involved with the smuggling ring; the ring's counterfeit money has ruined the economy of their home country Zheng Fa, so they seek to bring an end to the ring.
-Edgeworth learns that the kidnapping was a ploy by Lance to get money from his father, and that Lance had killed Deacon after the latter tried to back out of the plan.
-Evidence is found tying Amano to the smuggling ring, and Lang brings Amano in for questioning.
+Edgeworth learns that the kidnapping was a ploy by Lance to get money from his father, and that Lance killed Deacon after the latter had attacked him.